 Jim got into the German Shorthair business a couple years ago.
 You can find Jim hunting five or six days a week from November to February.
 He loves everything about it and loves that it keeps him and his dogs in good shape.

-Ross McCollum, Co-Chair
+Ross McCollum, Board Member

 Ross has lived in Arizona for over four decades and has been a Peoria, Arizona resident for the past 15 years.
 His parents moved to Scottsdale when he was serving in the Army and Ross followed in their footsteps after he was discharged in 1970.
 He retired as a Director of Program Management from Honeywell, Inc. in 2009 after 36 years of employment.
 Most of his career was in Program Management in the Special Projects section of space hardware.
 Ross and his team built large momentum control and pointing devices for a variety of low-earth and geosynchronous satellites.
 He graduated from Arizona State University with a B.S.
-Mechanical Engineering in 1977 and earned a M.S.
-Organizational Management at the University of Phoenix in 1994.
+Mechanical Engineering in 1977 and earned a M.S. in Organizational Management at the University of Phoenix in 1994.